jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 carry high-volume traffic, whether one needs all base stations with overlapping coverage areas to be on, etc.

 Often networking is a critical service and redundancy is needed in fixed and wireless networks.
 Yet, there is a question on how much resiliency is needed and how quickly a backup or resource increase due to capacity shortage can be activated.
+The impact of redundancy on sustainability of the network is discussed later in this document.

 ### Motivation

 Outside implementation improvements, dynamic scaling is perhaps the method with most promise for reducing power consumption related environmental impacts.
+Scaling can happen on a device-level (increasing performance as traffic levels grow) or a network segment level (increasing the number of active links or cellular base stations).

-Dynamic scaling would not have an impact in situations where there's only a single router, base station, or server serving a particular route, area, or function.
-However, most large systems have significant amount of redundancy and spare capacity.
+Considering current fixed networking hardware, dynamic scaling might not have an impact in situations where there's only a single router or server serving a particular route, area, or function.
+Current routers and switches exhibit limited potential dynamic scaling because the focus is on high performance and a stable connectivity.
+Yet, technology does evolve, and e.g. Energy-Efficient Ethernet (EEE) is a good example of a networking-level specification to lower energy consumption in idle mode.
+EEE has limited impact on a network that has continuous traffic.

+Modern cellular base stations do implement numerous features to scale the energy consumption.
+A future revision of this draft will list such features.
+In general, a cellular base stations have a base energy consumption and traffic-dependent consumption, a somewhat similar behaviour we can see in modern CPUs.

+On the network level, most large systems have significant amount of redundancy and spare capacity.
 Where such capacity can be turned on or off to match the actual need at a given time, significant power consumption reductions can be achieved.

-JUKKA: The above is a false statement.
-Single cellular base stations do scale their power usage based on load.

 ### Analysis